bjh7242/ShellcodeTester/README.md

 To view the assembly output from your shellcode, you can run `ndisasm shellcode.bin`

 This script does not take any command line arguments and must be modified to store your shellcode in the scode variable.

+## Note
+The following files are just for sample output and are not actually used with running the script:
+* shellcode
+* shellcode.asm
+* poc.c

+All of these files were included to provide a sample of shellcode to test.
+The sample shellcode being used will execute "/bin/sh"